-Geography Knowledge Organiser: Y ear 10 Term I Session Knowledge 14.
+Geography Knowledge Organiser: \ Year 10 Term I Session Knowledge 13.
 Changes in the rural Changes to the Rural Landscape landscape Population Growth: South Cambridgeshire Increasing due to migration.
 Most migrants from Cambridge and other parts of the UK.
 Migrants from Eastern Europe for work.
 Proportion of over 65s is growing.
 Impacts 80% increase in traffic on the road.
 Reduction in community spirit.
 Younger cannot afford the houses.
 Reduction in agricultural employment Pressure on health services.
 Population Decline: Shetland Population declined by 50% since 1901.
 Young people have moved away in search of employment and training Impacts Expected fall in the number of children may result in school closures.
 Ageing population and few young to support them.
 Services are closing.
-I5.
+I4.
 The North / South divide Regional Difference: The North-South Divide • A real economic and a imagined social difference between the North and the South of England. • The South has higher Incomes and a longer life expectancy. • BUT the South has higher houses prices and more traffic congestion.
 Causes: Closures of northern heavy industries in the 1970s e.g. Coal Mines Fast Growing service sector in London.
 Strategies to reduce the Divide Creation on the Northern Powerhouse to attract business to centres such as Manchester.
 Creation of Local enterprise partnership (LEP) which provide reductions in rents and facilities like high speed broadband.
 High profile moves, BBC from London to Media City in Manchester.
+I5.
+The UK in the wider world What are the UK's links with the wider world?
+Th What are the UK's link with the wider world? • Trade - the movement of goods and services across the world.
+The UK's most important trading links are with the EU.
+The US, is an important historic trading partner, with a recent growth in trade with China. • Culture - English language has given the UK strong cultural links with many parts of the world. • Transport - London Heathrow is one of the busiest airport in the world. • Electronic communication - a vital part of the global econon as trade can happen across the world without the need of travel.

 STEP 2:

 CREATE

 CUES

-0010 STEP 1: RECORD YOUR NOTES
+CUES STEP 1: RECORD YOUR NOTES

 What: Reduce your

 notes to just the essentials.
-What: Record all keywords, ideas, important dates, people, places, diagrams
+What: Record all keywords, ideas, important dates, people, places,

-What: Immediately and formulas from the lesson.
+diagrams and formulas from the lesson.
 Create a new page for each topic discussed.

+What: Immediately

-after class, When: During class lecture, discussion, or reading session.
+after class, discussion, or When: During class lecture, discussion, or reading session.

-discussion, or reading session.
+reading session.
+How:

-How: How: • Use bullet points, abbreviated phrases, and pictures
+How: Use bullet points, abbreviated phrases, and pictures

 Jot down key Avoid full sentences and paragraphs

 ideas, important Leave space between points to add more information later

 words and phrases Why: Important ideas must be recorded in a way that is meaningful to you.

 Create questions

+that might

-that might appear on an
+appear on an exam

-exam
+Reducing your

-Reducing your notes to the
+notes to the

-most important
+most important ideas and

-ideas and concepts
+concepts

 improves recall.

-Creating questions that
+Creating

-may appear on
+questions that may appear on

-an exam gets you thinking
+an exam gets

+you thinking

-about how the
+about how the information

-information might be applied
+might be applied

 and improves

 your performance on

 the exam.

-Why: Spend at
+Why: Spend at least ten minutes

-least ten minutes every week
+every week

 reviewing all of

 your previous notes.
 Reflect on

-the material and ask yourself
+the material and

-questions based
+ask yourself questions based

-on what you've recorded in the
+on what you've

+recorded in the

 Cue area.
 Cover

 the note-taking area with a piece

 of paper.
 Can you

 answer them?